Publications

 Working Papers

-Presentations: University of Toronto (Econometrics Seminar)
+Presentations: University of Toronto (Econometrics Seminar), CIREQ Poster Session (upcoming)

 Dynamic Investment Games: Social Value of Information

 Analysis of dynamic game involving uncertain investment value.
 Elements of a social learning process.
 Main question: is investment breakdown after a singe period of no investment by any party avoidable by introducing a public signal that is sufficiently accurate?
-With real option value capuring a linear equilibtrium in the private and the common posterior
+With real option value capuring a linear equilibrium in the private and the common posterior